-(a) What do studies show that people must do to live two years longer?[1] (b) What two health problems can be caused by too much sitting?
-[2] (c) When was it normal for office workers to stand at their desks? (d) Why did employers prefer their workers to sit?
-[1] (e) How were the new desks in a school in Minnesota different from their old ones? (f) In what two ways did standing help improve the behaviour of students?
-[2] (g) What changes were made to the original classroom design?
-[1] (h) According to the chart, how much of their time did students spend seated in their new classroom?
-[1] (i) How can parents find out about the new style of classroom?
-[1] [Total: 11]
+(a) What do studies show that people must do to live two years longer? (b) What two health problems can be caused by too much sitting? (c) (d) [1] Why did employers prefer their workers to sit? (e) How were the new desks in a school in Minnesota different from their old ones? (f) In what two ways did standing help improve the behaviour of students? (g) [2] What changes were made to the original classroom design? (h) According to the chart, how much of their time did students spend seated in their new classroom? (i) How can parents find out about the new style of classroom? (j) What are the challenges of introducing a 'standing classroom'?
+[4] [Total: 15]